damianhakert/damianhakert.github.io/source/handbook/stock-options/index.html.md

    - Complete the form, sign and return as PDF to the CFO
    - Send payment in US dollars by wire transfer.
 You will be provided wire transfer info.

-Note for US residents: whichever method you choose, be sure to download the 83-b election and file with the IRS within 30 days of exercise.
+Note for US residents: whichever method you choose, be sure to download the 83-b election form provided by eShares and file with the IRS within 30 days of exercise.
 Send a copy of the election form to the CFO.

+You will most likely want to include the following letter when sending in the 83-b election to the IRS.

+>
+><<Date Filed>>
+>
+>
+>Department of the Treasury
+><<Address provided from eShares 83-b instructions>>
+>
+>To whom it may concern:
+>
+>Please find enclosed two copies of the 83-b election in connection with my purchase of shares of GitLab Inc. common stock.
+Please return one copy stamped as received to my attention in the enclosed self addressed stamped envelope.
+>
+>Yours Truly,
+>
+>//signature

 ## Option Expiration